 Research funded by Australian Aid specifically targets some of Sri Lanka’s development challenges.
 Some of the highlights of this research are listed below.

 Gender, status and empowerment: A study among women who work in Sri Lanka's export processing zones

-some cases, in the workplace.
+the workplace.
 Their social empowerment has also been improved with increased mobility and acceptance from their family and community.
-However,
+However, there are limited

-there are limited opportunities for women to advance in these occupations, the work is repetitive and the social stigma attached to women’s participation in
+opportunities for women to advance in these occupations, the work is repetitive and the social stigma attached to women’s participation in factory employment remains,